Fuegians: Modern history

+Culture

+The principal differences in language, habitat, and adaptation techniques did not promote contacts, although eastern Yahgan groups had exchange contacts with the Selkʼnam.

 Material culture

 "Archaeological investigations show the prevalence of maritime hunter-gatherer organization throughout the occupation of the region (6400 BP – 19th century)."
 Although the Fuegians were all hunter-gatherers, their material culture was not homogeneous: the big island and the archipelago made two different adaptations possible.
 Some of the cultures were coast-dwelling, while others were land-oriented.
 Neither was restricted to Tierra del Fuego: